Suspicious ADFind

 Ephemeral (1) |

-when Image ends with adfind.exe
+ends with adfind.exe

 .
-The logsource for this analytic is
+The logsource for this analytic is process_creation

-, so it could potentially fire for Windows Event ID 4688 or Sysmon
+, so it could potentially fire for Windows Event ID 4688 or Sysmon Event ID 1.
+This analytic references the Image

 Image|endswith: '\adfind.exe'

-according to our Boolean logic, the entire analytic scores as a 1U.
+observables in the analytic are ANDed together, according to our Boolean logic, the entire analytic scores as a 1K.

 The robustness of this analytic can be increased by leveraging the OriginalFileName

-field in Sysmon Event ID 1 instead of Image.
-It is trivial for an adversary to change
+field in Sysmon Event ID 1 instead of Image

-the Image name ending with adfind.exe
+name ending with adfind.exe

 to avoid detection.
-It is more challenging for
+It is more challenging for an adversary to change the OriginalFileName

-compile time or modifying raw bytes with a hex editor, both of which are more complex
+, since it is derived from the PE header.
+Changing the PE header requires either modifying values at the executable’s compile time or modifying raw bytes with a hex editor, both of which are more complex for an adversary than renaming a file on a compromised system.

 By instead detecting OriginalFileName|endswith: '\adfind.exe'

-, this analytic moves
+, this analytic moves up a level to 2K.

-Another approach to improve the robustness of this analytic is to drop the condition of
+Another approach to improve the robustness of this analytic is to drop the condition of the Image

-or OriginalFilename
+or OriginalFileName

-specified in the first clause are likely unique to the adfind tool.
-Adding that second
+completely since the command-line arguments specified in the first clause are likely unique to the ADFind tool.
+Adding that second clause adds a way for an adversary to evade the analytic without decreasing accuracy.

 References